 Numerous annually published international measures or indices cover these issues, which receive significant media coverage and are used to conduct comparative rankings of countries worldwide.
 By assigning positive or negative scores to nations for the various issues under investigation, institutions can create international pressure regarding nations’ image, reputation, and international status.
 For example, receiving a failing or low score in the Global Competitiveness Index published by the World Economic Forum can have immediate and direct adverse effects on a country’s global banking, credit ratings, and foreign investments.
 Therefore, a country’s ranking on this index is crucial.
 Even negative ratings on a seemingly esoteric index such as the World Tourism Index, which examines the comfort and efficiency of a country’s tourism infrastructure, may be detrimental to countries whose economies depend on tourism.
 For countries such as Thailand, where over 22 percent of the economy is based on tourism (bringing in some 117 billion dollars in 2019) or the Maldives, where tourism represents over 30 percent of the gross national product, this index is evidently critical to their resilience in the global economy.

 These indicators are also crucial in the realm of international politics and economics.
-For example, Israel, whose capital city and borders are still disputed, is making significant efforts to strengthen its perceived legitimacy in global civil society, for example, by combating the Boycott, Divestment, and Sanctions (BDS) movement.
-When the Nation Brands Index ranked Israel in last place in the world, officials in the Israel Ministry of Foreign Affairs expressed concern that the nation’s resilience would be damaged and began investing significant resources into what they called the Brand Israel project.
+For example, Israel, whose capital city and its physical borders are still under dispute, is making significant efforts to strengthen its perceived national image and legitimacy while combating nongovernmental networks such as the Boycott, Divestment, and Sanctions (BDS) that are trying to damage these soft power efforts.
+When the "Nation Brands Index" ranked Israel's positioning in last place in the world, officials in the Israel Ministry of Foreign Affairs expressed deep concern that the nation’s resilience would be damaged and began investing significant resources into what they called the "Brand Israel project".
 Another example is the ongoing contest between the US and China over who will be the leader of the world economy.
 It is understandable why many experts and stakeholders wait anxiously for the annual publication of the World Competitiveness index, which has significant implications for all the world’s economies.

 The Increasing Power of International Social Institutions and Corporations

 The international indices sponsored by corporations, institutions, and other non-state actors prove that the days when public diplomacy activities referred exclusively to states’ efforts are over (Ingenhoff & Chariatte, 2020; Melissen & Wang, 2019).
-Now, non-state actors, corporations, and institutions not only take positions on social issues but also try to exert direct international pressure on “insubordinate” countries by publishing rankings and performance scores on relevant issues.
+Now, non-state actors, corporations, and institutions not only take positions on social issues but also try to exert direct international pressure on insubordinate countries by publishing rankings and performance scores on relevant issues.
 In this way, they can influence the global agenda and even the policies that countries implement through corporate diplomacy based on indices (White, 2020), which institutions promote and use as international diplomatic tools.
 At the same time, these indices may provide direction for states’ tactics and strategies in their public diplomacy.
 State actors can focus on an important and relevant issue and study it theoretically by looking at the field’s most influential institutions and indices.
 They can then accordingly design supportive public diplomacy that will strengthen their international relations and improve the tactics and strategies they use in terms of communication, target audiences, messages, and more.

 Challenges in Evaluating Public Diplomacy and National Image